 Bored, isolated parrots develop mental health and psychological problems.
 A lack of attention leaves lovebirds vulnerable to boredom, loneliness, depression, stress, destructive behaviors, and stereotypies.

-All lovebird species live in small flocks, which range in number.
+All species live in small flocks, which range in number.
 According to the University of Michigan, Fischer’s lovebirds live in flocks of 10-20 individual birds.

-Do Lovebirds Bond with Their Owners?
+Lovebirds Bond with Their Owners

 If you have a good relationship with a lovebird, getting a second bird means it’ll show less interest in you.
-This is something you must take into consideration.

 - Flying.